abcrate/garfbot/README.md

 OPENAI_TOKEN = "OpenAI API token"
 ```

 I recommend building a docker image using the included DockerFile as a template.
-Run the container binding /usr/src/app to GarfBot's CWD:
+<br>Run the container binding /usr/src/app to GarfBot's CWD:

 ```console
 $ docker build -t garfbot .